+Claudin 18.2+

-Claudin 18.2+ SELECT SAFETY INFORMATION WARNINGS AND PRECAUTIONS Severe Nausea and Vomiting.
+SELECT SAFETY INFORMATION WARNINGS AND PRECAUTIONS

+Severe Nausea and Vomiting.
 VYLOY is emetogenic.
 Nausea and vomiting occurred more often during the first cycle of treatment.
 All grade nausea and vomiting occurred in 82% and 67% respectively of patients treated with VYLOY in combination with mFOLFOX6 and 69% and 66% in combination with CAPOX, respectively.
 Severe (Grade 3) nausea occurred in 16% and 9% of patients treated with VYLOY in combination with mFOLFOX6 or CAPOX respectively.
+Severe (Grade 3) vomiting occurred in 16% and 12% of patients treated with VYLOY in combination with mFOLFOX6 or CAPOX respectively.
 Severe (Grade 3) vomiting occurred in 16% and 12% of patients treated with VYLOY in combination with mFOLFOX6 or CAPOX.
 Nausea led to permanent discontinuation of VYLOY in combination with mFOLFOX6 or CAPOX in 18 (3.4%) patients and dose interruption in 147 (28%) patients.
 Vomiting led to permanent discontinuation of VYLOY in combination with mFOLFOX6 or CAPOX in 20 (3.8%) patients and dose interruption in 150 (28%) patients.
 Pretreat with antiemetics prior to each infusion of VYLOY.
 Manage patients during and after infusion with antiemetics or fluid replacement.
 Interrupt the infusion, or permanently discontinue VYLOY based on severity.

-VYLOY is a first-in-class FDAapproved monoclonal antibody that targets a novel biomarker in advanced\ G/GEJ cancer: claudin 18.21-3 According to estimates from two global Phase 3 studies: OF PATIENTS with advanced\ G/GEJ adenocarcinoma are CLDN18.2+ and may be candidates for VYLOY + chemo1-3†‡ Data from 2 global randomized Phase 3 studies: SPOTLIGHT, which included 2,403 assessable patients, of which 922 were CLDN18.2 positive; and GLOW, which included 2,104 assessable patients, of which 808 were CLDN18.2 positive.
+VYLOY is a first-line monoclonal antibody that targets an actionable biomarker in advanced G/GEJ cancer: claudin 18.21-3

+According to estimates from two global Phase 3 studies:

+38% of patients with advanced G/GEJ adenocarcinoma are CLDN18.2+ and may be candidates for VYLOY + chemo^{1-3†‡}

+Data from 2 global randomized Phase 3 studies: SPOTLIGHT, which included 2,403 assessable patients, of which 922 were CLDN18.2 positive; and GLOW, which included 2,104 assessable patients, of which 808 were CLDN18.2 positive.^{2,3}

-VYLOY was studied in combination with mFOLFOX6 or CAPOX in two Phase 3 clinical trials Both trials (SPOTLIGHT and GLOW) included progression-free survival (major endpoint) and overall survival (additional endpoint) in evaluating VYLOY + chemotherapy vs chemotherapy alone.
-CLDN18.2=claudin 18.2; G/GEJ=gastric/gastroesophageal junction.
+VYLOY (zolbetuximab-clzb) was studied in combination with mFOLFOX6 or CAPOX in two Phase 3 clinical trials

+Both trials (SPOTLIGHT and GLOW) included progression-free survival (major endpoint) and overall survival (additional endpoint) in evaluating VYLOY + chemotherapy[‡] vs chemotherapy alone.1